Biomaker/Gametophyte-Fern-photography-2018/Results.md

 3. The mechanical part of my setup with an ixus camera on top. <a href="Mechanics.md">Plan</a><br>
 4. The DSLR + objective version of my setup. <a href="DSLRAndObjective.md">Plan</a><br>
 5.	the automation part with the arduino. <a href="Automation.md">Plan</a><br>
+6. The whole setup working together.
-6.	perhaps a video of a microscope with a camera mounted on top doing the same. <a href="MicroscopeMountedCamera.md">Plan</a> <br>
+7.	perhaps a video of a microscope with a camera mounted on top doing the same. <a href="MicroscopeMountedCamera.md">Plan</a> <br>

 I plan to edit video using Adobe Premiere Pro CS3, which I already have, and have bought a book to learn how to do it.